ryguy2k4/ryguy2k4endpractice/README.md

 # Ryguy2k4's End Practice Map

 Hello!
 This is a map I have created to practice one-cycling and end fights.
 This is a fun project of mine that I am so happy so many people like.
 Bug reports and feature requests are always appreciated!
-Contact me at ryguy2k4#9371 [Download Here!](https://github.com/ryguy2k4/ryguy2k4endpractice/releases/download/v2.1.0/Ryguy2k4_End_Practice_v2.1.0.zip)
+Contact me at ryguy2k4#9371 [Download Here!](https://github.com/ryguy2k4/ryguy2k4endpractice/releases/download/v2.2.0/_Ryguy2k4_End_Practice_v2.2.0.zip)

 ### One Cycle Practice
-* Simulates north/south perches with over 2500 different dragon heights
+* Simulates north/south perches with 2600 different dragon heights
 * Choose from 4-9 beds or a custom loadout
 * Create custom fountain setups for anchor cycles and whatnot
+* Save dragon heights to practice over and over
 #### The following also apply during the one-cycle in perch practice
 * Option to show dragon head distance (arbitrary number)
 * Option to show dragon health in the sidebar